craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 ##### Lycanthropy
 - You are a Lycanthrope.
 Under the light of the full moon, or in reaction to surging emotions, (and otherwise to your DM's discretion) you will be compelled to Transform.
 	- If you would resist any Lycanthropic compulsions, make a Bloodlust Skill Check.
-If you fail, you follow your compulsion and take 1d10 psychic damage.
+If you fail, you follow your compulsion and take 1d8 psychic damage.
 	- You may choose to Transform as an Action, but you will be compelled by your Bloodlust as usual.
 - While Transformed, you are compelled to take the Attack Action on your turn, you gain immunity to non-magical and/or non-silvered piercing, slashing and bludgeoning damage, you gain advantage on Perception Checks based on Sound or Smell, and you cannot speak.
 - While Transformed, you may make a Multiattack of one *Bite* (STR+PROF, 1d8+STR) Attack and one *Claw* (STR+PROF, 2d4+STR) Attack as an Action.
+- When you would attempt to return to your true form, make a Bloodlust Skill Check.

 ##### Divine Sense
 - As an action, until the end of your next turn, you know the location of any celestial, fiend, or undead within 60 feet of you that is not behind total cover.